-The range of possible topics, even if we confine ourselves to problems and results from before 1000 A.D., is very large.
-The text has a decent listing of the highlights of mathematics from this period, so feel free to to check it for possible topics.
-Other good books to check out include:
+The range of possible topics is, of course, very large.
+Feel free to to read the text to search for possible topics. ther good books to check out include:

 An Introduction to the History of Mathematics (3rd edition), by Howard Eves.